engin100/980/labs/memo-guidelines.md

 - A conclusion on the size and type of parachute that you would recommend for your team.

 - Include data plots that convince us that you understand the problem.
-Bare minimum needed is a plot of terminal velocity vs mass for different parachutes following Tech Comm guidelines from class.
+Bare minimum needed is a plot of terminal velocity vs mass following Tech Comm guidelines from class.

 ## Topics Addressed in the Memo